jliujack/yellowcake/content/posts/2021-09-06-debt-collection-how-to-enforce-an-effective-judgement-in-china.md

 **Step 4：Restrict extravagant consumption**

-If the party subject to enforcement fails to fulfill the payment obligations as specified in the enforcement notice, the court may take measures to restrict the consumption of such party and the relevant consumption not necessary in daily life or business operation thereof.
+If the party subject to enforcement fails to fulfill the payment obligations as specified in the enforcement notice, the court may take measures to restrict the extravagant consumption of such party and the relevant consumption not necessary in daily life or business operation thereof.
 Such measure is usually applied by the applicant.

 Related laws and regulations: